diegueins680/trader/README.md

 - Normalization
   - `--normalization standard` one of `none|minmax|standard|log`
-  - If the fit window is empty, `minmax`/`standard` fall back to no-op normalization.
+  - If the fit window is empty or only has non-finite values, `minmax`/`standard` fall back to no-op normalization.
+  - `log` normalization requires finite, positive values.

 - LSTM
   - Lookback bars come from `--lookback-window`/`--lookback-bars`